Building Modern Web Apps with Next.js and FastAPI

 Type Safety with Pydantic

-One of our favorite features is how FastAPI integrates with Pydantic.
-We define our data models once, and we get:
+One reason we keep returning to FastAPI is how it works with Pydantic.
+We define data models once, and that supports:

 - Automatic request validation